 In addition, numerous non-medicinal therapeutic and technological developments can be helpful, as well as specialized in-home care services, which will make life more comfortable, easier, and safer for those with multiple sclerosis.

-Stay Home Care, the leaders in home care in Nashville, TN, and surrounding areas, is always on hand to provide a free in-home assessment and development of a customized care plan to help overcome any challenges being experienced by someone with MS. Whether the need is for just a few hours of help around the house or full-time, live-in care to improve safety and to prevent falls, or anything in between, our professional, compassionate caregivers are fully trained and experienced in meeting a range of multiple sclerosis care needs.
+Stay Home Care, the leaders in home care in Franklin, TN, and surrounding areas, is always on hand to provide a free in-home assessment and development of a customized care plan to help overcome any challenges being experienced by someone with MS. Whether the need is for just a few hours of help around the house or full-time, live-in care to improve safety and to prevent falls, or anything in between, our professional, compassionate caregivers are fully trained and experienced in meeting a range of multiple sclerosis care needs.
 Call us any time at 615-964-7726 to learn more.